timbu306/REDI_Containers/README.md

 minikube delete --all --purge
 # Start with Hyper-V driver (or use docker if preferred)
 minikube start --driver=hyperv
-# If you have issues starting minikube please try docker driver instead, check command in Troubleshooting below
 ```

 ### Quick Windows Troubleshooting 🛠️